ademcertell/gamefeel/README.md

-# GameFeel Atlas
+# GameFeel

-GameFeel Atlas is a web-based laboratory designed to explore and analyze the concept of "game feel" in video games.
+GameFeel is a web-based laboratory designed to explore and analyze the concept of "game feel" in video games.
 Game feel includes elements such as camera movement, target tracking, screen shake, and recoil that define how a game feels to play.
 These parameters are often invisible yet crucial to player experience.
 This project provides an interactive environment to experiment with these parameters and directly observe their effects.

 ## Purpose

 The primary goal of this project is to help players, designers, and developers better understand the mechanics that shape the feel of a game.
-GameFeel Atlas serves as a learning and testing tool where users can tweak camera follow speed, delay, or screen shake intensity in real time and see how different settings affect the experience.
+GameFeel serves as a learning and testing tool where users can tweak camera follow speed, delay, or screen shake intensity in real time and see how different settings affect the experience.

 ## Features